SVSU’s Sexual Misconduct Policy

 Title IX of The Education Amendments of 1972 is a comprehensive federal law that prohibits discrimination on the basis of sex in any federally funded education program or activity.
 The principal objective of Title IX is to avoid the use of federal money to support sex discrimination in education programs and to provide individual citizens effective protection against those practices.

-Dr. Mamie T. Thorns
+Title IX Coordinator - Dr. Mamie Thorns

 911 Cell Phone